prequel-dev/preq/README.md

 ```

 ## Automated Actions using preq

+You can connect detections to automated runbooks that take action when a CRE fires.
+For example, restarting a service or notifying your on-call team.

+You can run automated actions on new detections using `preq -a <actions.yaml>`.

-See https://docs.prequel.dev/running#automated-runbooks for examples of how to setup automated runbooks when a CRE is detected and trigger actions:
+See https://docs.prequel.dev/running#automated-runbooks for examples of how to setup automated runbooks when a CRE is detected and trigger actions like:
 - Slack Notifications
 - Jira Issue Creation
 - Runbook executables